FIFA Game History - Oiko Times

 Dynamic Gameplay

 FIFA developers bank on an active and sometimes aggressive game.
 This sets the gameplay dynamics and may involve bumps against an opposing player during a tackle or a race to the ball.
-And it really looks like a live game.
+And it really looks like a live game, says UFABET, who offer football betting (แทงบอล)

 Starting with FIFA 98: Road to World Cup, each installment has its own licensed soundtrack, matches are accompanied by commentaries, and gamers see all the attributes of corresponding tournament during championships.